ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

     // variable = expression;
     score = (10 * points) + 5;

-If you use a variable to keep score you would probably increment it (add one to the current value).
+If you use a variable to keep score you would probably increment it (add one to the current value) whenever score should go up.
 You can do this by setting the variable to the current value of the variable plus one (score = score + 1) as shown below.
+The formula looks a little crazy in math class, but it makes sense in coding because the variable on the left is set to the value of the arithmetic expression on the right.
+So, the score variable is set to the previous value of score + 1.

 .. activecode:: lccv1
    :language: java